Hypergraphs with vanishing Tur\'an density in uniformly dense hypergraphs: Proof of Theorem

 \begin{cor} Suppose that for $M\gg \max(m,\eps^{-1})$ we have \begin{enumerate} \item[$\bullet$] nonempty sets $\cP^{rs}$ for ${1\le r<s\le M}$ and \item[$\bullet$] further sets $\cP^{rs}_{t,\red}\subseteq \cP^{rs}$ with $|\cP^{rs}_{t,\red}|\ge\eps\,|\cP^{rs}|$ for $1\le r<s<t\le M$, \end{enumerate} then there is a subset $X\subseteq [M]$ of size $m$ and there are elements $P^{rs}_{\red}\in \cP^{rs}$ for $r<s$ from~$X$ such that

 \end{cor}

 As discussed above, this statement will be used below for choosing the vertices~$P^{rs}_{\red}$.
 The selection principle we use for choosing the $P^{st}_{\green}$ is essentially the same, but we have to apply the symmetry $r\longmapsto M+1-r$ to the indices throughout.
-To prevent confusion when this happens within another argument, it might thus be helpful to restate the foregoing result as follows.
+To prevent confusion when this happens within another argument, we restate the foregoing result as follows.

 \begin{cor} Suppose that for $M\gg \max(m,\eps^{-1})$ we have \begin{enumerate} \item[$\bullet$] nonempty sets $\cP^{st}$ for ${1\le s<t\le M}$ and \item[$\bullet$] further sets $\cP_{r,\green}^{st}\subseteq \cP^{st}$ with $|\cP_{r,\green}^{st}|\ge\eps\,|\cP^{st}|$ for $1\le r<s<t\le M$, \end{enumerate} then there is a subset $Z\subseteq [M]$ of size $m$ and there are elements $P^{st}_{\green}\in \cP^{st}$ for $s<t$ from~$Z$ such that